 Probiotics, probiotic research and probiotic foods are fast growing topics as consumer awareness continues to increase.
 The USprobiotics.org site is a collaborative effort between the CDRF and Mary Ellen Sanders, Ph.D., a leading expert on probiotics in the United States.
-The objective of this site is to provide a science-based reference to professionals and consumers on probiotic research and development and the health benefits of probiotics in the United States.
+The objective of this site is to provide a science-based reference to professionals and consumers on probiotic research and the health benefits of probiotics in the United States.

 This site will give consumers, healthcare professionals and industry professionals a good background on the world of probiotics – what they are, what we know about them, and what to consider for commercial and personal use.

 Through the years, many other definitions have been suggested, but this definition is most broadly accepted in the scientific community.

 Scientists are learning more each day about the role of microbes in keeping people healthy and the multitude of health benefits associated with consuming the right type and levels of probiotic microbes.

 - Help reduce the risk of certain acute common infectious diseases

 Some studies also report that certain probiotics can play a role in reducing the development of allergy in children, decrease Helicobacter pylori colonization of the stomach and manage relapse of some inflammatory bowel conditions.